ivomac/DMRG_code/README.md

 1. Add a function to lib/default.py named "MODEL" returning a dictionary of parameters (example):

 ```
 Parameters = {
   'System': 'MODEL',
   'd': 2,                  # Physical bond dimension
   'Simulation': {
-			'L': L,							# System
+    'L': L,
     'state': 0,            # State to be determined (0 for ground state...)
-			'dtype': 'float64',				# Change to complex128 for double-precision complex-valued MPS/MPO if required.
+    'dtype': 'float64',    # Change to complex64/128 for complex-valued MPS/MPO if required.
     'couplings': {
       'L': ['0', '1.05'],  # Example couplings of Hamiltonian.
-NOTE that the values are defined as strings!
+      'Z': '0.333',        # NOTE that the values are defined as strings!
 This is important.
-				'Z': '0.333',
     },
     'svd': {
       'minimum_value': 1e-8, # When performing an SVD, singular values smaller than this are removed.
       'cutoff': 200,         # Maximum MPS virtual bond dimension (D).
     },
     'dmrg': {
       'min_sweeps': 4,       # Minimun number of sweeps before the simulation can stop.
       'precision': 1e-6,     # Simulation stops if square root of relative energy variance is smaller than this value.
     },
   },
   'Fit': {
-			'Phase': {						# These parameters are passed to the lib/fit.py 'MODEL' function (see below).
-Define any items you wish.
+    'Phase': {            # These parameters are passed to
-				'threshold': 0.3,
+      'threshold': 0.3,   # the lib/fit.py 'MODEL' function (see below).
-			},
+    },                    # Define any items you wish.
   },
   'Phases': {
     'indices': (0, 1),
     'labels':  ('VBS', 'QSL'),
     'colors':  ('black', 'tab:gray'),
   },
 }
 ```

 Note that the 'System' key should match the name of all functions below.

 2. Add a function to lib/mpo.py named "MODEL" returning as a numpy.array:
   - The bulk tensor M[i, s, s', j]: